Recovering from deploy failures

 status.

-If you're here, the app is probably online but no longer processing background jobs (because all the Sidekiq processes were instructed to enter quiet mode during the release command).
+If you're here, the app is probably online but no longer processing background jobs (because all the Sidekiq processes were instructed to enter quiet mode during ).

 Handle this by rebooting one of the worker_autoscale machines.
 That should be enough to start bringing machines back online.